Impact of Foregrounds on HI Intensity Mapping Cross-Correlations with Optical Surveys: Foreground Removal

 \subsection{FASTICA Results}

 Here we seek to validate the \fastica reconstruction process introduced in the previous Section \ref{FasticaFormalismSec} by presenting results from our simulations outlined in Section \ref{FG}.
+Since neither of our cosmological simulations cover the full sky, we only add and remove foregrounds to the footprint covered by GAEA and MICE.
+Restricting the foreground analysis to these patches represents a more realistic emulation of a cosmological survey.
+However, we found no noticeable difference when we conduct the foreground removal over the full sky compared with conducting it over the cosmological simulation footprint.

 Figure \ref{ICmaps} shows the IC maps found after \fastica has been applied.
+This is the only occasion where the foreground analysis is done for the full sky and we have chosen to do this purely for demonstrative purposes of the \fastica process.
 It is interesting to note that the third and fourth ICs clearly seem to pick up the galactic synchrotron angular shape whereas the second IC shows structure across the sky.
 The first IC is largely contained in the top half of the map, where the \hi cosmological signal lies for the GAEA catalogue.
 This suggests that it is this component which is collecting large radial modes which belong to the cosmological signal along with the $\overline{T}_\hiindex$ average which smoothly fluctuates and therefore is removed.
 Despite trying a number of different values of $m$ (the number of ICs) it appears that it is always the case that some cosmological signal will be removed.
 These ICs from Figure \ref{ICmaps} are then combined with the mixing matrix (displayed in Figure \ref{MixingMatrix}) as described in equation \eqref{ICAequation2}.